-In this post, we are going to explore the best day trips from Dublin – these include city breaks, castles, national parks, stunning views, and even beaches and waterfalls.
+In this post, we will explore the best day trips from Dublin, including city breaks, castles, national parks, stunning views, and even beaches and waterfalls.
 And because we haven’t been everywhere we also invited a few fellow bloggers to contribute with their favorite day trips from Dublin!

-Galway is located on the opposite side of the island, but it “only” roughly 2h30 to get there, so it’s perfectly possible to do on a long day trip from Dublin.
-Galway is one of the energetic, creative and most touristy towns in Ireland, both because of its surroundings and the city itself.
+Galway is located on the opposite side of the island, but it “only” takes roughly 2h30 to get there, so it’s perfectly possible to do it on a long day trip from Dublin.
+Galway is one of Ireland’s most energetic, creative, and touristy towns, both because of its surroundings and the city itself.

-On a day trip to Galway, you should go to the Latin quarter which still has a part of its medieval walls and cobbled streets.
+Some of the best things to do in Galway include going to the Latin Quarter, which still has some of its medieval walls and cobbled streets.
 The attractiveness of Galway lies on these charming pedestrianized streets with copious pubs and cafes, more than in major attractions!
 Those big attractions are outside the town, particularly the Cliffs of Moher.

-In all honesty, Galway is a good day trip from Dublin, but what really makes it the best is including the Cliffs o Moher on it!
-It will be a long day trip, but one you’ll not forget.
+In all honesty, Galway is a good day trip from Dublin, but what makes it the best is that it includes the Cliffs of Moher!
+It will be a long day trip, but you’ll not forget it.

 Cliffs of Moher

-The Cliffs of Moher are located about 80 km south of Galway and they rise right from the sea to between 150 and 214 meters high, ranging 8 kilometers.
+The Cliffs of Moher are located about 80 km south of Galway, and they rise right from the sea to between 150 and 214 meters high, ranging from 8 kilometers.
 They offer notable views.
 Moreover, there’s a path walk right next to the cliffs, sometimes without anything separating us from it.
-If you dare (and you should) this is a hike you won’t forget.
+If you dare (and you should), this is a hike you won’t forget.

-The cliffs are Ireland’s most visited attraction and they are “kind of” free to enter.
-There’s nothing stopping you to enter freely, but you can’t really get there without parking the car in one of the paid parks.
-Note that the ticket also includes entry to the visitor center and costs 8 Euros per person.
+The cliffs are Ireland’s most visited attraction and are “kind of” free to enter.
+Nothing stops you from entering freely, but you can’t get there without parking your car in one of the paid parking lots.
+Note that the ticket also includes entry to the visitor center, costing 8 Euros per person.

 Killarney National Park

 Killarney National Park is really far from Dublin, and it takes a little more than 4 hours to reach.
 We usually don’t suggest such long day trips as we feel that it’s too much time commuting and too little enjoying the destination.
-However, Killarney National Park is one of the most impressive parts of Ireland, thus if you don’t have time for more, do a day trip from Dublin.
+However, Killarney National Park is one of the most impressive parts of Ireland; thus, if you don’t have time for more, make a day trip from Dublin.

-Killarney National Park is the first Irish national park and hosts several interesting locations, from historical sites to wonderful countryside and mountains.
-When visiting the park we suggest you go to:
+Killarney National Park is the first Irish national park and hosts several exciting locations, from historical sites to outstanding countryside and mountains.
+When visiting the park, we suggest you go to the following: